safespring/web/content/nb/whitepaper/compliant-kubernetes.md

 In essence, the challenge is how to increase software agility through containerization while guaranteeing security and compliance for your business.

-Safespring Compliant Kubernetes (CK8s) is a Cloud Native Computing Foundation (CNCF) certified Kubernetes distribution that comes prepackaged with security hardened configurations and open source components according to best practices.
-Safespring provides quarterly releases of Compliant Kubernetes - testing and hardening the components, to make sure they adhere to the strict security and regulatory requirements our customers have for their container platforms.
+Elastisys Welkin is a Cloud Native Computing Foundation (CNCF) certified Kubernetes distribution that comes prepackaged with security hardened configurations and open source components according to best practices.
+Elastisys provides the Kubernetes platform, while Safespring provides the Compute infrastructure it runs on.

 {{% horisontal-card image="/img/blue/safespring_card_compute.jpg" linkref="/services/compute.md" linktext="Read more" cardtitle="Safespring Compute is the core of Compliant Kubernetes" text="Our infrastructure service is located in secure data centers within the EU and doesn't get effected by foreign laws like CLOUD Act or FISA 702." %}}